mani-miriyala28/github-contribution-calendar/README.md

    - Set up environment variables in your hosting platform
    - Use secure methods to inject tokens in production
    - Consider using a backend proxy for API calls

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-MIT © [Your Name]